-I understand and acknowledge that during my participation in my clinical internship, I may be exposed to blood or other potentially infectious materials, and I may be at risk of acquiring Hepatitis B Virus (HBV)
+I understand and acknowledge that during my participation in my clinical internship, I may be exposed to blood or other potentially infectious materials, and I may be at risk of acquiring Hepatitis B Virus (HBV) infection.

-infection.
 I have been informed of the need to be vaccinated with Hepatitis B vaccine.
 However, I decline Hepatitis B vaccination at this time.
 I understand that by declining this vaccination, I continue to be at risk of acquiring Hepatitis B, a serious disease.
 I understand that Concord University cannot mandate that I take this vaccination in order to continue my education in my chosen health science program.
 I understand that my failure to be immunized could jeopardize the successful fulfillment of the requirements of my program at Concord University, which may preclude me from graduating.
 By signing this Declination Statement, I further understand and agree that I cannot hold Concord University responsible for any injury or illness arising from my activity and/or exposure to blood or other bloodborne pathogens in my program and clinical laboratories.

+Name (Print): \\\\\

-Name (Print): Student Signature X Date: COVID Vaccination and yearly Flu sh partners. ots are required for participation in clinicals with our clinical COVID Vaccine Dates (Pfizer and/or Mo OR Johnson & Johnson Vaccine Date: oderna): 1 st dose Date: 2 nd Dose Influenza Vaccine (flu vaccine) Date: For the safety of patients, and at the request of our clinical partners, by checking this box. , you complete).
+Student Signature X Date:

+COVID Vaccination and yearly Flu shots are required for participation in clinicals with our clinical partners.

+COVID Vaccine Dates (Pfizer and/or Moderna): 1st dose \\\\\ Date: 2nd Dose \\\\\

+OR Johnson & Johnson Vaccine Date: \\\\\

+Influenza Vaccine (flu vaccine) Date: \\\\\

+For the safety of patients, and at the request of our clinical partners, by checking this box, you agree to yearly flu vaccinations while in the Nursing Program at Concord University (student to complete).